ArtKasakow/data-analysis-SQL-portfolio/README.md

 Later on the created view will be used to visualize the exploration in Tableau.
 (See link below)

 https://public.tableau.com/app/profile/artur.kasakow/viz/CovidDashboardGlobal/Dashboard1
+(Tableau Dashboard with Covid data created from SQL queries)

 #### Skills